Aaraam Thampuran: Plot

-Nandakumar is a business tycoon in Bangalore, who faces huge financial loss when his manager Aby Mathew decides to broker a deal with an Australian group and another rival Indian firm.
+Nandakumar is a business tycoon in Mumbai, who faces huge financial loss when his manager Aby Mathew decides to broker a deal with an Australian group and another rival Indian firm.
 Nandakumar calls up his friend and enforcer Jagannadhan, to intervene.
 Jagan lands up at Aby's office and forces him to withdraw from brokering the deal with the Australian company, thereby bringing massive profit to Nandan.
 In return, Nandan is profuse in his offers to Jagan, all of which he humbly disavows.
 Jagan finally demands from Nandan a small favor.
-He wants Nandan to purchase a kovilakam at Kanimangalam, a village in Kerala, to which Nandan agrees.
+He wants Nandan to purchase a kovilakam (manor or estate) at Kanimangalam, a village in Kerala, to which Nandan agrees.

 Jagan also expresses his desire that the palace should be bought in the name of Nandan, and Jagan should be there as a benami of him.
 Jagannadhan reaches Kanimangalam for the registration of the palace and the property surrounding it.
 Meanwhile, Kulappully Appan Thamburan, a feudal landlord with vested interests, opposes the purchase of the property.
 Appan lost one of his eyes after he got a slash with a sword in a fight at a young age.
 Appan's sister was married to Dathan Thampuran of Kanimangalam palace, who deserted her one day.
 The extreme hatred towards Kanimangalam had made Appan to even stop the annual temple festival, which according to the villagers, has resulted in the anger of the local deity.

 With the arrival of Jagannathan, Appan is back again to create troubles, but Jagannathan tactfully overcomes it and gets the palace registered.
 Presently the palace is occupied by an old musician Krishna Varma and his foster daughter Unnimaya, but is disowned by the rest of his family members.
 Though, now in the hands of Jagan, he allows Varma and Unnimaya to stay in the palace.
 Though, initially, both Varma and Unnimaya felt uncomfortable in staying with Jagan, slowly, they develop an affection towards him.
 Within a short time, Jagan gets involved in the problems of the villagers, and they started considering him to the heir of the palace and their leader.

 Jagannathan invites the ire of Appan Thamburan, with whom he clashes over the demolition of the palace, which he had earlier promised during the registration.
 Jagan, when he expresses his desire to stay at Kanimangalam, Appan sends his henchmen, who had to humiliatingly return from Jagan.
 Now, the villagers decide to hold up the annual festival at the temple, after a long gap of 16 years.
 Jagannathan takes up the leadership, and with the support of villagers, he starts the preparations.
 Within mean time, Unnimaya develops a closeness towards him.
 In the midst of this, Nayanthara, Jagan's close friend reaches Kanimangalam from Bangalore who expresses her desire to marry Jagan, which he declines, saying that he is now in love with Unnimaya.